Pacific Wrecks

 On July 28, 1944 Lindbergh took off from Mokmer Drome on Biak Island flying a P-38J Lightning on a mission led by Col. MacDonald over Amahai Island.
 Over the target, the P-38s intercepted a Ki-51 Sonia pilot Shimada that had evaded other attacking P-38s from the 49th Fighter Group, 9th Fighter Squadron.
 Near Amahai Airfield, the P-38s intercepted and Lindbergh shot down the Sonia during a head on pass.
 Afterwards, this Sonia was credited to Lindbergh, his first and only aerial victory credit.

 On August 1, 1944 the scheduled a mission over Ceram was canceled due to bad weather.
-Regardless, Col. Charles H. MacDonald, Meryl Smith and Danny Miller invited Lindbergh to participate in a fighter sweep over Palau in search of aerial victories.
+Regardless, Col. Charles H. MacDonald, Lt.
+Col. Meryl M. Smith and Danny Miller invited Lindbergh to participate in a fighter sweep over Palau in search of aerial victories.
 The four P-38s took off at 9:27am from Mokmer Drome on Biak Island flying northward for the 1,200 mile mission mostly over open ocean.
 Despite some bad weather the flight reached Peleliu roughly 2 hours 30 minutes later at an altitude of 15,000' and flew northward then dove down over Koror and were met by anti-aircraft fire then flew to Babelthuap then turned southward at low level and strafed several small vessels then spotted two A6M2-N Rufes and released their drop tanks to engage.
 One Rufe was shot down by MacDonald and crashed into the sea.
 Lindbergh attacked the second Rufe but accidentally fired on Smith's P-38 but missed.
 Suddenly another Zero was spotted above as Smith shot down the second Rufe.
 The Zero attempted to line up on Lindbergh but was chased away by MacDonald.
 Calling to withdraw after thirty minutes over the target area, the four spotted a Val dive bomber and MacDonald shot it down.
 While withdrawing southward, a Zero in pursuit was spotted by Lindbergh and he attempted to intercept it but the Zero got on his tail and opened fire but missed.
 In defense he made a hard right turn and the Zero was fired on by MacDonald and Miller and left smoking as the four departed.
 This was likely the most harrowing combat Lindbergh experienced and might have resulted in him being shot down.

-Afterwards, MacDonald was grounded by General Paul Wurtsmith with sixty day "punitive leave" and sent to back to the United States as punishment for placing Lindbergh in a dangerous situation.
+Afterwards, Col. Charles H. MacDonald was grounded by General Paul Wurtsmith with sixty day "punitive leave" and sent to back to the United States as punishment for placing Lindbergh in a dangerous situation.
 Previously, 5th Fighter Command had stated it was impossible for fighters to escort bombers to Palau due to the distance and weather.
 The four P-38s fighter sweep revealed it was possible.
 Despite MacDonald's reprimand, Lindbergh continued to fly on combat missions.

 On August 4, 1944 Lindbergh flew his last mission with the 475th FG, 431st FS escorting bombers against Amboina.
 During the flight, Lindbergh lost contact with his flight and instead joined up with other P-38s.
 The target area was obscured by clouds and over Piroe Bay he spotted two enemy planes and his flight released their drop tanks to intercept.
 Diving to intercept, he witnessed P-38J "Cillie" 42-104161 piloted by Captain William S. O'Brien suffer an aerial collision with an enemy fighter and went Missing In Action (MIA).

-On August 12, 1944 Lindbergh departed for the Central Pacific.
+On August 12, 1944 Lindbergh departs for the Central Pacific.
 Lindbergh believed the F4U Corsair could carry a greater bomb load and worked to oversee specially modified bomb racks to carry the largest size bombs.
 On September 8, 1944 he took off from Roi Airfield (Dyess) armed with a 2,000 pound bomb on a on a mission against Wotje Island and released the bomb to test the modifications and prove the Corsair could drop larger loads.
 On September 13, 1944 he again took off Roi Airfield (Dyess) armed with a 2,000 pound bomb and two 1,000 pound bombs and dropped all bombs during a dive from 8,000' against a gun position on Wotje Island, this was the largest bomb load ever dropped by a fighter aircraft.

 In total, Lindbergh flew fifty combat missions in the Pacific and was unofficially credited with one aerial victory.
 After his war record was made public, he was promoted to the rank of Brigadier General in the Air Force Reserve.